Super-recursive algorithm: Definition

-Super-recursive algorithms are also related to algorithmic schemes, which are more general than super-recursive algorithms.
+Super-recursive algorithms are also related to algorithmic schemes, another novel concept from Burgin, which are more general than super-recursive algorithms.
 Burgin argues (2005: 115) that it is necessary to make a clear distinction between super-recursive algorithms and those algorithmic schemes that are not algorithms.
-Under this distinction, some types of hypercomputation are obtained by super-recursive algorithms, e.g., inductive Turing machines, while other types of hypercomputation are directed by algorithmic schemas, e.g., infinite time Turing machines.
-This explains how works on super-recursive algorithms are related to hypercomputation and vice versa.
-According to this argument, super-recursive algorithms are just one way of defining a hypercomputational process.
+Under this distinction, some types of hypercomputation are obtained by super-recursive algorithms.

-Examples

-Examples of super-recursive algorithms include (Burgin 2005: 132):